wmeiqi/AWCV/README.md

 # Latest News
+- [2024.4.2] Accepted by TCSVT
 - [2024.3.25] TCSVT Minor Revision
 - [2024.2.12] TCSVT Major Revision
 - [2023.12.23] The paper “Finger in Camera Speaks Everything: Unconstrained Air-Writing for Real-World” was submitted in TCSVT.

 # Publications
-"Finger in Camera Speaks Everything: Unconstrained Air-Writing for Real-World" Minor Revision of TCSVT.
+"Finger in Camera Speaks Everything: Unconstrained Air-Writing for Real-World" Accepted by TCSVT.

 # More Details
 To be continued...